-11.01 The Vice President for Student Services or his designate may in the interim suspend a student prior to a hearing if the student's conduct presents a danger to himself or the seminary community.

-11.02 The Vice President for Student Services will immediately notify the student(s) of his interim suspension.
+- 11.01 The Dean of Students or designate may in the interim suspend a student prior to a hearing if the student's conduct presents a danger to himself or the seminary community. - 11.02 The Dean of Students will immediately notify the student(s) of his interim suspension.
 This notice will include a statement of the regulations that the student allegedly violated, a specific statement of the facts constituting the alleged violation, the time and place of the hearing, and a copy of the Seminary Student Disciplinary Policies and Procedures.

-11.03 An extension may be granted to either party by the assistant Vice President for

-Student Services for good cause.
-If either party fails to appear at a scheduled hearing without a cause, the hearing may proceed in his absence.

-- 11.04 The hearing shall be conducted according to the procedures set forth in Article 8 and 9 above. - 11.05 The student may appeal the decision as provided for in Article 16. - 11.06 If the decision is to suspend or expel the student, the sanction takes effect from the onset of the Vice President for Student Services interim suspension. - 11.07 In the event a lesser sanction is imposed, the interim suspension will not become part of the permanent record.
+- 11.03 An extension may be granted to either party by the Provost or Dean of Students for good cause.
+If either party fails to appear at a scheduled hearing without a cause, the hearing may proceed in his absence. - 11.04 The hearing shall be conducted according to the procedures set forth in Article 8 and 9 above. - 11.05 The student may appeal the decision as provided for in Article 16. - 11.06 If the decision is to suspend or expel the student, the sanction takes effect from the onset of the interim suspension. - 11.07 In the event a lesser sanction is imposed, the interim suspension will not become part of the permanent record.